-You choose the services you want to include in your lease, and the cost becomes part of you monthly rent.
+You choose the services you want to include in your lease, and the cost becomes part of your monthly rent.

-If you want personal services that are not in your lease, you pay for them only when you use them, but the residence can change the cost at any time.
+If you want any personal services that are not included in your rent, you pay for them separately when you use them.

 The residence might include some general services with your unit, such as heating or internet access.